markjnkim/es_mod/02-css/content/lesson-2-flexbox.md

 - `.step-info` will be at the very least 70% wide, but will receive any extra space in the container at a 2 to 1 ratio, meaning it will receive 2 more units of unused space than its sibling with a `flex-grow` value of 1.

-These properties are difficult to understand at first, but they allowyou to create much more scalable, complex layouts.
+These properties are difficult to understand at first, but they allow you to create much more scalable, complex layouts.
 Could we have used the `width` property for these instead?
-Of course, but this is a good opportunity to use something we haven't seen before (and will definitely see again!).
+Of course, but this is a good opportunity to use something we haven't seen before (and will definitely see again).

 Now we should have a step layout that looks like this image: